GAN decoder on a quantum toric code for noise-robust quantum teleportation: Theoretical Background

-Quantum surface codes are a class of quantum topological codes with a spatial property that is preserved under continuous deformation.
-The idea behind the surface code is to encode the information with ``homological degrees of freedom'' \cite{32,33}, every bond has a spin-$\frac{1}{2}$ degree of freedom.
-As shown in Figure \ref{f1}, the basic structure of surface codes is a square lattice with periodic boundaries embedded in a closed surface.
+Quantum toric codes are a class of quantum topological codes with a spatial property that is preserved under continuous deformation.
+The idea behind the toric code is to encode the information with "homological degrees of freedom" \cite{32,33}, every bond has a spin-$\frac{1}{2}$ degree of freedom.
+As shown in Figure \ref{f1}, the basic structure of toric codes is a square lattice with periodic boundaries embedded in a closed surface.

+The quantum information in toric codes is distributed across multiple physical qubits on a lattice with code distance d.
+Larger code distances achieve better fidelity below the threshold.
+The core of the toric code is detecting errors by measuring operators called stabilizers.
+These stabilizers are divided into X stabilizers and Z stabilizers, which detect bit-flip errors and phase-flip errors, respectively.
+By periodically measuring these stabilizers, a set of eigenvalues, called syndromes, is obtained, enabling the detection and localization of errors.